giantswarm/docs/src/content/advanced/multi-account/index.md

 ## Get started

 To create clusters in a new cloud provider account, you first need to provide the credentials to the organization you'd like to use for this purpose.
 You are free to create a new organization for this purpose if you like.
-Organizations can be created in the Giant Swarm web UI, or via the [Giant Swarm API](/api/#operation/addOrganization).
+Organizations can be created in the Giant Swarm web UI, or via the [Giant Swarm REST API](/api/#operation/addOrganization).

 To prepare your credentials, either as AWS account roles or as an Azure service principle, please follow our specific guides: